 Do you want to borrow materials for an event?
 For instance:

 You can request materials for an event by filling out this form.
-You can also ask the Events Office to hire larger materials for events and conferences.
+You can also ask the Events Office for references to hire larger materials for events and conferences.

 Given certain conditions, agreements and security measures, including the provision of an event plan and safety plan, students are allowed to organize house parties on campus.
 Permission must be obtained in advance from relevant departments including the housing corporation and the Events Office.
 If you would like to organize a house party, contact the staff in the Events Office well in advance, around 3 months beforehand.
 A document setting out key considerations and conditions is available to download.